 You have an open line of communication to the experts until your problems are solved or your questions are answered.
 You will never be asked, “Can I close the ticket now?”.

-We designed and continue to develop the entire file system to work exactly the same on-prem as it does in the cloud.
-This means that you have the same functionality and user interface in a hybrid cloud or multicloud environment.
+We designed and continue to develop the entire file system to work exactly the same on-premises as it does in the cloud.
+This means that you have the same functionality and user interface in a hybrid cloud or multi-cloud environment.
 Qumulo’s file data platform also scales to multiple petabytes and billions of files, in the cloud exactly like it does on-prem.